astropy/astropy/docs/development/testguide.rst

 It is possible to mark tests using ``@remote_data(source='astropy')``, which can be used to indicate that the only required data is from the http://data.astropy.org server.
-These tests are run by default.
-To disable these tests, you can run the tests with ``python setup.py test --remote-data=none``.
+To enable just these tests, you can run the tests with ``python setup.py test --remote-data=astropy``.

 Examples
 ^^^^^^^^